Ritik-JS/Alumini/README.md

 ## 🌟 Overview

-Alumni Portal is a full-stack web application designed to foster meaningful connections within academic communities.
+AlumUnity is a full-stack web application designed to foster meaningful connections within academic communities.
 It provides a comprehensive ecosystem where alumni can share opportunities, students can seek mentorship, recruiters can find talent, and administrators can manage the entire platform efficiently.

 ### Key Highlights